 IRS Data Retrieval

-- If your tax filing status is “married filing separately”
+• tax filing status is “married filing separately”

-- If your tax status is “head of household”
+• tax status is “head of household”

-- If you filed an amended tax return
+• If filed an amended tax return

-- If you filed a foreign tax return
+• If filed a foreign tax return

-The submission of IRS tax data or IRS tax transcripts does not satisfy Bryn Mawr’s requirement that undergraduate students who apply for non-federal Bryn Mawr Grant submit full signed and dated federal income tax returns, personal and business, all pages, schedules and attachments, including W2 forms, to the IDOC service.
+The submission of IRS tax data or IRS tax transcripts does not satisfy Bryn Mawr’s requirement that undergraduate students who apply for non-federal Bryn Mawr Grant submit full signed and dated federal income tax returns, both personal and business, all pages, schedules and attachments, including W2 forms, to the IDOC service.